puppetlabs/puppet-docs/source/guides/external_nodes.markdown

 #### Parameters

-If present, the value of `parameters` key MUST be a hash of valid variable names and associated values; these will be exposed to the compiler as top scope variables.
+If present, the value of the `parameters` key MUST be a hash of valid variable names and associated values; these will be exposed to the compiler as top scope variables.
 Each value MAY be a string, number, array, or hash.

     parameters:
         ntp_servers: